 “This is important to all students, because when you’re building your resume, you want to show that you’re more than just a good student.
 You want to show your interests elsewhere.”

-Over the past two years, the summit has drawn a cross-disciplinary mix of more than 400 student participants.
-For students who are interested in pursuing careers in the nonprofit arena, the summit gives them a great opportunity to network, gain a deeper understanding of the nonprofits and perhaps secure an internship through a volunteer/internship fair that attracted more than 40 local nonprofits this year.
+In its first two years alone, the summit has drawn a cross-disciplinary mix of more than 400 student participants.
+Organizers say that the summit gives students who are interested in pursuing careers in the nonprofit arena a great opportunity to network, gain a deeper understanding of nonprofits, and perhaps secure an internship through a volunteer/internship fair, which attracted more than 40 local nonprofits this year.

 A session on “Working Across Borders” featured representatives from three nonprofits that do work overseas — James Threadgill from Team Rubicon USA, Dave Rogers from Hope for Justice, and Lindsay Moore from Project C.U.R.E.